How to Use Your Mobile Phone for Home Internet

 How to use your phone as a hotspot (iPhone and Android)

-Both iPhones and Android phones can be used as a hotspot, and the process is super simple once you know how to do it.
+iPhones and Android phones can both be used as a hotspot, and the process is super simple.
+Most mobile plans already include a hotspot feature, so you can potentially start today.

 How to use the hotspot feature on iPhone

-1. Go to Settings > Cellular > Personal Hotspot or Settings > Personal Hotspot.
+1. Go to Settings > Cellular > Personal Hotspot.

 2. Toggle on Allow Others to Join.